“How do I create a perfect Google Analytics report template for my clients?” This is one of the questions I get the most.

 After having worked in agencies and as a freelancer, I can assure you investing a small amount in a reporting solution really is a smart move.
-It gives you more time doing things that really create value for your clients.
+It gives you more time to do things that really create value for your clients.
 It’s that simple!

 So, do you still think that Google Analytics is the right tool for your clients’ reports?

 Selecting the right tool is important.
-Choosing the right report form is event more crucial.
+Choosing the right report form is even more crucial.

 I’m always surprised to realize that some people still write monthly reports.
 These take too much time to read (when you have the motivation to even do them).